Digital-EDA/Digital-IDE/README.md

 If you need to export pdf, please fill the startup path of your local Google Chrome or Edge browser into the parameter **markdown-pdf executable path**.
 As most pdf readers do not support color changing background, please export your pdf in light color theme:

+> > In windows 11, the default startup path for Edge is `C:/Program Files (x86)/Microsoft/Edge/Application/msedge.exe`.

 <br>
 <div align=center>